timothyarmes/apongo/README.md

 This function will analyse the query and construct an aggregation pipeline to construct the lookups.

-In the example above, the `users` query need to directly returns the result of an aggregation over the `Users` collection.
+In the example above, the `users` query needs to directly returns the result of an aggregation over the `Users` collection.
 If the GraphQL request includes the `company` field then Apongo will fetch data from the `Companies` collection using `$lookup`.